stanimirovn/docs-redis/index.html.md

 ## Upgrading to the Latest Version

-Consider the following compatibility information before upgrading Redis for Pivotal Cloud Foundry.
+Consider the following compatibility information before upgrading Redis for Pivotal Cloud Foundry&reg;.

 <p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade Redis for PCF to any 1.4.x version prior to 1.4.4.
 This allows Redis for PCF upgrades after you install OpsManager 1.4.x. </p>